 As Madrid is such a vibrant capital there are other impressive areas to stay such as La Latina, Malasaña or close to Gran Vía or Plaza Mayor, all reasonably central with plenty of bars, restaurants and attractions close by.

 Real Madrid's easy to use website allows you to buy and print tickets from the comfort of your own home.
 Prices vary widely depending on where you want to sit and who the opposition is, the best atmosphere is created behind the goal in Fondo Norte.
+Since the stadium has been redeveloped, tickets can be difficult to get hold of so companies such as Viagogo are an option, just be aware of the large markup on the ticket price.

 Stadium and museum tours are also available through the following link.